Best Backpack Rain Covers That Stay Put in Wind and Rain

 Cons

-Frequent vendor shipping errors between Version II and III
+Frequent vendor shipping errors between Size II and Size III

 Fit is best optimized strictly for Deuter packs